columbiaspace/SUITS-MagicLeap-26/README.md

 This repo is for developing our EVA Astronaut assistance program on the Magic Leap 2

 ### Introduction
 ROARR, Space Cadets!
-You've landed in the cosmic command center of Team CUITS of the Columbia Space Initiative, boldly venturing into the NASA SUITS (Spacesuit User Interface Technologies for Students) Challenge for the stellar year 2025-26!
+You've landed in the cosmic command center of Team Lunar Lions of the Columbia Space Initiative, boldly venturing into the NASA SUITS (Spacesuit User Interface Technologies for Students) Challenge for the stellar year 2025-26!
 Prepare for an intergalactic coding adventure.

 ### Contribution Guidelines
 To navigate the stars with us, here are the rules for contributing to the NASA SUITS repository: